Hong Kong Cable Television: Ownership

-Hong Kong Cable Television Limited was owned as a subsidiary group of The Wharf (Holdings) Limited, which held 73.3% of HKCTV's shares.
-The rest of its ownership lies with public shareholders.
-It became a public listed company on the Hong Kong Stock Exchange in 1999.

-HKCTV is operated by i-Cable Communications, a non-media conglomerates in Hong Kong which also operates a pay-TV service and a broadband Internet access service provider with an Internet Protocol network. i-Cable owns and runs the second largest two-way broadband network, which produces media programmes, online news and other Internet services.

 In 2017, i-Cable was sold to Forever Top (Asia) Limited.

 In 2021, Henry Cheng Kar-Chun, the chairman of New World Development, pumped up his stake in i-Cable by acquiring shares from chairman of Far East Consortium David Chiu Tat-cheong through Cheng's company Celestial Pioneer.
 This increased Celestial Pioneer's stake in Forever Top from 31.5% to 72%, making it the largest shareholder of the company.

 Controversy

 i-Cable TV fired at least 40 journalists, editors, and production crew, including the whole team of News Lancet (an award-winning investigative journalism show) in December 2020.
-The management claimed the firings were simply to "save resources."
+The management claimed the firings were simply to "save resources".
 However, Hong Kong Journalists' Association (HKJA) questioned the real aim was reducing or eliminating the reporting of sensitive news, after the team of News Lancet covered stories critical of the police and the authorities in 2019.